doctrine/doctrine-laminas-hydrator/docs/en/performance-considerations.rst

    read the `official documentation about that <https://docs.laminas.dev/laminas-form/collections/>`__.

-Here, we create a simple form called “EditSimpleForm”.
+Here, we create a simple form called ``EditSimpleForm``.
 Because we set the validation group, all the inputs related to city (postCode and name of the city) won’t be validated, which is exactly what we want.
 The action will look something like this :